-The bookstore will buy back your clicker for $20.
+The bookstore will buy back your clicker.
 You may also sell it to another student or keep it for another course.
 We'll try to advise you on the best options nearer the end of term.

 - I forgot my clicker today.
 Have you got a spare?